silverweed/lifish-edit/README.md

 # LifishEdit
 LifishEdit is a small graphical level editor for [Lifish](https://github.com/silverweed/lifish).
-It's currently work-in-progress and not working yet.
+It's currently work-in-progress and not fully working yet.

 ## Installation